A Mathematical Programming Approach to the Fractionation Problem in Chemoradiotherapy: Solution method

 \section{Solution method}

-To study the optimal regimens to (M), we discuss the following four cases: \begin{itemize} \item[(i)] radiotherapy alone \item[(ii)] CRT with additivity mechanism only \item[(iii)] CRT with radio-sensitization mechanism only \item[(iv)] CRT with additivity and radio-sensitization mechanisms. \end{itemize} We start by presenting the following lemma on the generalized mean of the optimal BED distribution delivered to the normal tissue: \begin{lemma} For any optimal regimen $(d_i^*,c_i^*)\,\left(i=1,\ldots,n\right)$, the mean of the normal-tissue BED distribution assumes its upper-bound value, that is,
+To study the optimal regimens to (M), we discuss the following four cases: \begin{itemize} \item[(i)] radiotherapy alone \item[(ii)] CRT with only the additivity mechanism \item[(iii)] CRT with only the radio-sensitization mechanism \item[(iv)] CRT with additivity and radio-sensitization mechanisms. \end{itemize} We start with presenting the following lemma on the mean of the optimal BED distribution delivered to the normal tissue: \begin{lemma} For any optimal regimen $(d_i^*,c_i^*)\,\left(i=1,\ldots,n\right)$, the mean of the normal-tissue BED distribution assumes its upper-bound value, that is,

 \end{lemma} \begin{proof} $B_{\mathrm{T}}$ and $B_{\mathrm{N}}$ are increasing functions of $d_i$ and $c_i$ for $i=1,\ldots,n$.
 Therefore, if for a given solution to (M), the constraint on the mean of the BED distribution is not binding, one may increase $d_i$ for some $i$ to obtain a larger objective value until this constraint becomes binding. \end{proof} Lemma \ref{lemma: binding} states that any optimal regimen to (M) yields a normal-tissue BED distribution with the maximum mean allowed.
 Using Lemma \ref{lemma: binding} we can substitute the quadratic term $\sum_{i=1}^n d_i^2$ in $B_{\mathrm{T}}$ and rewrite the objective function of (M) as follows: